SURGroup/UQpy/docs/source/distributions/continuous_1d_collection.rst

 In this standard form :math:`(loc=0, scale=1)`.
 Use `loc` and `scale` to shift and scale the distribution.
 Specifically, this is equivalent to computing :math:`f(y)` where :math:`y=(x-loc)/scale`.

+The :class:`.Levy` class is imported using the following command:

+>>> from UQpy.distributions.collection.Levy import Levy

 .. autoclass:: UQpy.distributions.collection.Levy

 ________